willp-bl/epubcheckxml/README.md

 epubcheckxml
 ============

-Tool to output report from EpubCheck as an XML document
+Tool to output an XML report from EpubCheck

+Written quickly so we can identify which errors/warnings we can choose are acceptable or not